SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 The dataminer.services platform gets updated continuously.
 This change log can help you trace when specific features and changes have become available.

-#### 6 February 2024 - New Feature - Chat Integration with Microsoft Teams now includes sending buttons on notifications using Adaptive Cards [ID_38701]
+#### 6 February 2024 - New feature - Chat Integration with Microsoft Teams now includes sending buttons on notifications using Adaptive Cards [ID_38701]

 It is now possible to send buttons in notifications using Adaptive Cards to chats or channels with Chat Integration.